First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: Parallel wide-field measurement operator

-The proposed imaging framework is shipped with a planning step to automate (i) the choice of the number of the $w$-stacks and (ii) the decision to enable the dimensionality reduction via visibility gridding.
-Using a subset of the data, the underlying strategy aims to minimise the computational cost of the application of the measurement operator, while taking into consideration the available memory resources.
-More precisely, a wide range of values for the number of $w$-stacks to consider is investigated to derive estimates of the computational complexity of the measurement operator from the number of Fourier transforms to perform and the number of non-zero elements in the de-gridding matrices.
-The number of $w$-stacks retained is the one presenting the best trade-off between the memory requirements to host the measurement operator and its computational complexity.
-Data dimensionality reduction via visibility gridding is enabled when the memory requirements to host the de-gridding matrices exceed the available resources.
+{Secondly, a planning strategy to automate the choice of the number of the $w$-stacks and the decision to enable the dimensionality reduction from a subset of the data is devised.
+In the first instance, estimates of the computational complexity of the application of ${\Phib}^\dagger {\Phib}$ (derived from the number of FFTs and the sparsity of the de-gridding matrices) and of the memory required to host the de-gridding matrices are obtained for a wide range of values of the $w$-stacks number.
+The retained value is the one presenting the best trade-off between the computational cost and the memory requirements, under constraints set by the computing architecture on which the imaging algorithm is deployed (number of compute nodes, number of CPUs per node, available memory per CPU, etc).
+Data dimensionality reduction via visibility gridding is enabled when the memory requirements exceed the available resources.}

+{Thirdly, a fully automated parallelisation of ${\Phib^\dagger \Phib}$ is achieved through memory-based partitioning of its underlying de-gridding/holographic matrices and data vectors.
+The sparse matrices are computed as part of the initialisation of the imaging algorithm.
+A data-clustering step is first performed in parallel for each $w$-stack to further distribute its de-gridding/holographic matrix into blocks.
+The clusters are made of visibilities belonging to the same radial slice of the Fourier plane, minimising the amount of underpinning discrete Fourier coefficients and subsequent communication requirements.
+The angular opening of each radial slice is determined by the memory needed to compute and host the resulting blocks.
+From the identified number of clusters, the CPUs dedicated to the forward step are allocated.
+The blocks of the de-gridding/holographic matrices are then computed only once and hosted directly on the compute nodes, to be applied in parallel at each FB iteration.}